ARZZEZZAN/s21_stringLibrary/materials/instructions_for_testing.md

   Use the ```-exclude``` option of _leaks_ to filter out leaks in functions with known memory leaks.
 This option helps reduce the amount of extra information reported by _leaks_.

-* **Build test** The program can be checked for correct build on a test system environment.
-This will require Docker installed.
+* **Build test.** The program can be checked for correct build on a test system environment.
+This will require _Docker_ installed.
 If the system has a docker, then you can go to the `materials/build` directory and run the run.sh script from there.
 The script will wrap your solution in docker and run it along with a typical build script.